Get the ArenaCoach Desktop App

 Broke Sleep Walk (desc=Green) on the enemy healer.
 Diminishing returns only go to half duration now, there's no third application.
 If your Mage Polymorphs the healer and you break it immediately, the next Poly is half duration and then they're immune.
 Your entire Polymorph chain gone off one broken CC.
 It gets worse when you think about how hard it can be for your teammate to land that CC in the first place.
 Your Mage is getting trained, finally finds the window to sheep, and you break it.
 Now they have to survive long enough to try again at half duration.
 Some CC have long cooldowns too.
 Freezing Trap is 25 seconds, Blind is two minutes.
 Break a Blind on the healer and you've burned a major cooldown for nothing.
 Arena is about momentum.
 The enemy team plays their CC clean while yours keeps getting broken, and you fall behind in trades with no way to catch up.

-Build data below is sourced from the top 50 Devastation Evoker players in Solo Shuffle.
-Higher usage percentages indicate stronger consensus among top players.
+The following build is derived from the top 50 Devastation Evoker players in Solo Shuffle.
+Usage percentages show how common each choice is among that group.

 Talents